mach-composer/mach-composer-cli/docs/src/reference/components/aws.md

     If you assign `default` to one of your components endpoints, no additional Route53 settings are needed.

-    MACH will create an API Gateway for you without any custom domain.
+    MACH Composer will create an API Gateway for you without any custom domain.

 More information in the [deployment section](../../topics/deployment/config/aws.md#http-routing).